Flora-King/Kosi_app/README.md

         - Under installed apps, add Cloudinary app, postgres, crispy forms, summernote, et al.
         - Amend default database url to point to database_url value already set up in Heroku

-    - following the MTV [Models, Templates and Views] architectural guidance
+    - Following the MTV [Models, Templates and Views] architectural guidance
         - Create views in the a views.py file
         - Create a models.py file and add models relating to the views
         - Create admin.py to manage the created models and views